Home » e-Tattling @ Work

 e-Tattlers Beware

-Anyone who would resort to e-tattling (and many do based on what is shared with me) makes their lack of professionalism apparent.
+Anyone who would resort to e-tattling (and many do based on what is shared with me) makes their lack of sincerity and professionalism apparent.
 In the workplace, teamwork and communication are key.
-When you earn the reputation of an e-tattler, how do you believe that will impact your career?
+How do you believe earning the reputation of an e-tattler will impact a career?

-If you are receiving this type of behavior, you have no choice but to take the high ground.
+If you are on the receiving end of this type of behavior, you have no choice but to take the high ground.
 Know that, most likely, the other person will end up looking petty in the process.

 Set an Example

-You do not want to do is stoop to their level by responding in kind.
-Leave them “out there” with these actions and let others come to their conclusions about who behaved adequately or not.
+You do not want to stoop to their level by responding in kind.
+Leave them “out there” with these actions and let others come to their conclusions about whether they behaved adequately.

 Meet with the e-tattler in person.
 Schedule an in-person meeting with those involved.
-You want to resolve the issue professionally, reflecting that you are a team player.
+You want to resolve the issue professionally, reflecting your ability to work in a team.

 What do you do if you are contacted by any Cc’d contacts?
 Share your side of the situation calmly and unemotional in an email with that one contact.
 No personal digs at the e-tattler — stick to the facts.
 Do not use “reply to all.”

 When you do not get the desired response, pick up the phone or meet personally with the individual involved to try and resolve the issue.
 To begin Cc’ing (or worse yet, BCc’ing) others with your comments or accusations will do nothing but expose your inability to communicate professionally.
-A skill that is increasingly critical to having a successful career.
+This skill is increasingly critical to a successful career.

-Have a topic or question you would like to see me cover here on my blog?
+Do you have a topic or question you would like me to cover on my blog?
 Let me know here!

 Get the word out...